-This was in the state of insure is alreading the bounding the plant of and the linearing technical

-This project will examine a variety of issues including the benefits of and the licensing, technical and regulatory implications of allowing IMSIs (and by extension Mobile Country Codes/Mobile

-Network Codes) to be used on fixed networks.
+Corporate Business F 'lan and Budget mobility services with international roaming.
+This means that a fixed licensee which does not hold a mobile licensee is not allowed to utilize IMSIs in its provision of fixed services.
+This project will examine a variety of issues including the benefits of and the licensing, technical and regulatory implications of allowing IMSIs (and by extension Mobile Country Codes/Mobile Network Codes) to be used on fixed networks.
+Start Date 2021 January End Date 2023 November Project Title Regulatory Framework for Mobile Virtual Network Operators (MVNOs) Project Number TL-1620-0124 Sector Telecommunications Project Description The introduction of Mobile Virtual Network Operators (MVNOs) is seen as a natural progression , in the facilitation of competition in the telecommunications sector.

-2021 January

-2023 November

-2023 NOVERIBEI

-Regulatory Framework for Mobile Virtual Network Operators (MVNOs)

-TL-1620-0124

-Telecommunications

-The introduction of Mobile Virtual Network Operators (MVNOs) is seen as a natural progression in the facilitation of competition in the telecommunications sector.
 The MVNO model has gained popularity globally, and new value-added services are constantly emerging.
 Given that MVNOs tend to focus on niche markets, it is believed that value-added niche services are better handled by these operators.
 The Minister with responsibility for telecommunications has created a licence category for MVNOs.
 The formulation of a regulatory framework for MVNOs could increase the level of competition in the provision of specified services.
 Consumers would therefore be afforded more options in terms of service providers and types of services.
 This should eventually lead to lower and more efficient prices.
 In this project, the OUR will examine a variety of issues including - MVNO models, benefits, and the licensing, technical, and regulatory implications of MVNO entry.
 This project will address how Mobile Virtual Network Operators (MVNOs) will be regulated.
 It will address the rights and responsibilities of these virtual operators and their interactions with facilities-based operators.
-It will not address the issues already covered under the Infrastructure Sharing Rules.

-2023 September

-2024 December

-Review of Wholesale Telecommunications Markets

-TL-2020-0005

-Telecommunications

-Jamaican consumers need vibrant, competitive telecommunications markets, where operators
+It will not address the issues already covered under the Infrastructure Chart Data Sharing Rules.
+Start Date 2023 September End Date 2024 December Project Title Review of Wholesale Telecommunications Markets Project Number TL-2020-0005 Sector Telecommunications Project Description Jamaican consumers need vibrant, competitive telecommunications markets, where operators compete against each other to earn consumers' trust and satisfaction with high-quality, affordable services.
+The level of competition in retail telecommunications markets and the differentiation between operators' service offerings will be dependent on the level of competition at the wholesale level.
+Where wholesale markets are not competitive, there is a need for regulatory intervention.
+The OUR will assess the wholesale segment of the telecommunications sector to determine if there has been any change in the relevant markets which were previously defined and whether 1.13 200.
+3.17 Shange in the relevant markets which were previously defined and whether